STAT545-UBC/STAT545-UBC-original-website/cm004_care-feeding-data.md

     - you will each visit work of 3 other students
     - comment on it in an Issue (visible to all within STAT545)
     - assign a check minus/--/plus mark in an email to prof/TA
+    - figure out what auditors are doing re HW and peer review
   * All about R and data today
     - DATA!!
     - Exploring the Gapminder data